django-fluent/django-fluent-pages/README.rst

 since it provides the tree for you, without bothering with anything else.
 The actual page contents is defined via page type plugins.

+For more details, see the documentation_ at Read The Docs.

 Installation
 ============